Ian-Saura/dentiProject/backend/README.md

 ## Overview

-This backend implements a complete REST API that mirrors the functionality of `app.py` (v6), using the MySQL schema in `tablas_app.sql` (11 tables + view).
+This backend implements a complete REST API that mirrors the functionality of `app.py` (v6), using the PostgreSQL schema in `init_db.sql` (11 tables + view).
 All endpoints enforce tenancy by `usuario_id` from JWT tokens, except read-only catalogs.

 ## 🏗️ BFF Architecture